ChainsAutomation/chains/README.md

 sudo docker run -d --privileged --net=host -e "AMQP=192.168.1.1:5672" -v /etc/chains:/etc/chains -v /srv/chains-data:/srv/chains/data -v /dev:/dev -v /etc/localtime:/etc/localtime:ro chains/chains-slave
 ```

+# Chains daemons

+Chains starts several processes that run in the background.
+In the linux/unix world such processes are known as daemons.

+All `services` are also run as seperate background processes.

+## Manager daemon

+The manager is the process that starts and stops `service` processes for chains.
+There is one manager per `node` in the chains system.

+## Reactor

+The reactor is the process that runs `rules`.
+For now there is
+There is, for now, only one reactor in a chains system, it runs on the "master" node.

+## Orchestrator

+The orchestrator reads the centrally stored configuration for each `service` and tells managers on each node what configuration to apply to `services` they start.
+It also monitors the health of the system by watching heartbeats for all processes.
+There is only one orchestrator running in a chains system, like the reactor it runs on the "master" node.

 # The `chains` command line application

 Chains comes with the aptly named `chains` command line application.